zolidlime988/py2sql/README.md

 This PHP script will execute with the GetData.php.
 It will Get the data from SQL and send back to arduino.

 Noted that users can adjust the automation process via WebApp.
-You can view the detail at https://github.com/Jaytitaya?tab=repositories
+You can view for more detail at https://github.com/Jaytitaya?tab=repositories